 - A first-order solution may have an immediate payoff but long-term consequences

 First-order thinking is fast and easy because it only looks to solve the immediate problem.
 Second-order thinking is more deliberate because it stops to ask, “And then what?”

 There is a caveat: don’t let second-order thinking lead to paralysis of the Slippery Slope Effect.

 “The theory of probability is the only mathematical tool available to help map the unknown and the uncontrollable.
 It is fortunate that this tool, while tricky, is extraordinarily powerful and convenient.”

 Probabilistic thinking uses tools like math and logic to estimate the likelihood of any specific outcome coming to pass.
 There are three aspects of probabilistic thinking:

 - Bayesian Thinking

-- The process of taking into account what we already know when we learn something new as much as possible
+- The process of taking what we already know when we learn something new as much as possible.

 - Fat-Tailed Curves